Boomerang X Accessibility Report

 If you want to play Boomerang X, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:

-Boomerang X has 1 accessibility feature for Reading which deals with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 5 accessibility features for Reading in Boomerang X which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

-Boomerang X has 1 accessibility feature for Navigation which deals with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 4 accessibility features for Navigation in Boomerang X which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.